jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 tags:
   - topic-overview
   - needs-major-revision
-  - refers-to-old-website
 title: File Transfer - Overview
 ---

 !!!
 Warning "Authoring Note"
-    This document was copied over from the old web site with few changes.
-Its information needs to be reviewed, links made to the globus and rclone documents and any others that are created as a result of creating an OVERVIEW document _here_ with details in subordinate documents.
+    This document was copied over from the old web site and is being slowly updated.
-    Also, it would be nice to mention early on in this OVERVIEW that we have another document about [copying data WITHIN](../files/copying-files.md) the cluster.

 # File Transfer - Overview

+For transferring files to and from the cluster, you should use `jhpce-transfer01.jhsph.edu` rather than a login node.
+This is both significantly faster, as the transfer node has a 40G Ethernet connection to the outside world while the login nodes have 10G connections.
+In any case, EVERYONE depends on the login nodes, and you should not run ANYTHING on them that occupies them.

 A number of options exist for transfering files to-and-fro between JHPCE and your local host.
-Which solution you chose, depends on your use case.
+Which solution you chose depends on your use case.

+We have a document about [using rsync](../files/copying-files.md) to copy files.
+This tool is especially useful when copying files around inside the cluster, between JHPCE file systems, but can also be used for moving files into or out of the cluster.

-If you are wanting to transfer files between JHPCE file systems, then you need to use different tools than are discussed here.
-[Here](../slurm/crafting-jobs.md/#copying-data-within-cluster) is a sample batch job that you can use as a model to do such a transfer on a compute node using good rsync arguments.
+[Here](../slurm/crafting-jobs.md/#copying-data-within-cluster) is a sample SLURM batch job that you can use as a model to do an internal transfer on a compute node using good rsync arguments.
+You can adapt it to run on the `transfer` partition to perform transfers into or out of the cluster.
+You can also change it to use some other transfer programs.
+Usually such batch jobs require care when providing authentication information.

+## Common Tools

+Many of these transfer protocols have both command-line and graphic user interface programs available.

 + scp or sftp — file transfer via command line
++ [rsync](../files/copying-files.md) - a **very** useful uni-directional mirroring utility program
 + GUI for sftp — file transfer by drag and drop from your desktop
 + GlobusOnline — fast file transfers between GlobusOnline endpoints
 + Aspera  —  very fast file transfer to and from Aspera servers
 + OneDrive access with rclone  —  Use “rclone” to access your OneDrive directory (as well as other network drives (AWS buckets, Google Drive…)
-+ Unison — keep directories synced between the cluster and your local computer
++ Unison — keep directories synced (can be configured to be bi-directional)
 + Mount remote filesystems — directories at JHPCE mounted on your local host. **IS THIS MATERIAL STILL ACCURATE IN 2024?** Is this [example SSHFS doc](https://hpc-docs.cubi.bihealth.org/connecting/configure-ssh/linux/#file-system-mount-via-sshfs) worth re-using?
 + ftp (kind of…)

-For transferring files to the cluster, you should use `jhpce-transfer01.jhsph.edu` rather than a login node when connecting.
-This is both significantly faster and more considerate to other users.

 ## `scp` and `sftp`
 The `scp` and `sftp` command-line tools are the most common tools used for